 Welcome.
-If you are familiar with this horrible condition and simply looking for pain relief, please skip this overview section and scroll down to Treating Occipital Neuralgia At Home where you will discover the most effective and inexpensive type of massager we have ever used for relieving tension, pain, and headaches quickly.
+If you are familiar with this horrible condition and simply looking for pain relief, please skip this overview section and scroll down to Treating Occipital Neuralgia At Home where you will discover the most effective and inexpensive type of neck massager for tension headaches.
+It’s excellent for relieving tension, pain, and headaches quickly.

 If you’re not familiar with Occipital neuralgia, it is a condition that causes chronic, throbbing pain in the back of the head, behind the eyes, and in the upper neck.
 The condition is often misdiagnosed as tension headaches or migraines, leading people to attempt different treatments with little success.
 Until the condition is correctly diagnosed, it is challenging to relieve the pain and can cause many people to suffer needlessly.
 One of the most effective and convenient treatment options we have for persistent occipital neuralgia pain is self-massage.
 Occipital neuralgia massage performed daily can often bring quick and substantial relief, in addition, regular self-massage has the priceless benefit of helping to prevent flare-ups.